-Interest Feature: Potential hazard: Mechanism of effect/impact (including the probability that the interest feature will be affected, and the magnitude, duration and reversibility of the effect) Little tern and arctic tern (Northumbria Coast SPA and Ramsar Site) Increased disturbance of Long Nanny breeding site The tern colony is 13km from the plan boundary, therefore the potential risk of disturbance from activities such as daily dog walks is low; however, it is well within the distance for less frequent activities such as weekend recreational activities.
+Interest Feature: Potential hazard: Mechanism of effect/impact (including the probability that the interest feature will be affected, and the magnitude, duration and reversibility of the effect) Little tern and arctic tern (Northumbria Coast SPA and Ramsar Site) Increased disturbance of Long Nanny breeding site The tern colony is over 20km from the plan boundary, therefore the potential risk of disturbance from activities such as daily dog walks is low; however, it is well within the distance for less frequent activities such as weekend recreational activities.
 Accordingly the implications for the tern colony from this development alone is relatively low, but it need to be considered in-combination with other plans and projects.
 Sandwich tern Roseate tern Common tern Arctic tern Little tern (Northumberland Marine SPA) Disturbance of feeding terns during the summer by terrestrial recreation.
 Theoretical risk of increase disturbance by recreation on sandy beach areas upon shallow water feeding areas close to the shore.
 However as the area of the SPA is very large alternative feeding areas are readily available, therefore the effect of disturbance shall be very limited.
 In addition terns are relatively tolerant, maintaining feeding behaviour offshore.
 Accordingly the effect of disturbance is unlikely to be significant and so this can be screened out.
-Sandwich tern Roseate tern Common tern Arctic tern Little tern (Northumberland Disturbance of feeding terns during the summer by marine recreation, particularly powered craft such as jet skis.
+Sandwich tern Roseate tern Common tern Arctic tern Little tern (Northumberland Marine SPA) Disturbance of feeding terns during the summer by marine recreation, particularly powered craft such as jet skis.
 There is a risk of increase disturbance by recreation particularly with powered craft in areas of shallow water that terns may use to forage.
 Little tern preferentially use shallower waters for foraging so theoretically may be more susceptible to this impact.
 However the southern alongshore extent for foraging for little tern is about 6km.
-Marine SPA) The number of launch points for powered craft are restricted, though include Amble and Beadnell for small leisure craft.
+The number of launch points for powered craft are restricted, though include Amble and Beadnell for small leisure craft.
 These launching points are regulated through licences and boats operated under a code of conduct.
 Furthermore, the area of the SPA is very large, therefore other feeding areas are readily available, therefore the effect of disturbance is unlikely to be significant and so this can be screened out.

 Interest Feature: Potential hazard: Mechanism of effect/impact (including the probability that the interest feature will be affected, and the magnitude, duration and reversibility of the effect) Fixed dunes with herbaceous vegetation (priority habitat) Dunes with creeping willow Embryonic shifting dunes Humid dune slacks Shifting dunes with marram Petalwort (North Northumberland Dunes SAC) Increased risk of introduction and spread of invasive species impacting dune habitat.
-The SAC is within the plan boundary.
+The SAC is approx. 8km from the plan boundary.
 This is well within the distance used for activities such as daily dog walks and so the increased population resulting from the development could result in increased recreational activity within the SAC.
 Potential increases in visitor numbers may lead to further introduction and spread of invasive species, particularly pirri-pirri bur which is a severe problem on dunes at Lindisfarne and a growing problem on other dunes within the SAC.
-Large shallow inlets and bays Intertidal mudflats and sandflats Reefs Submerged or partially submerged sea caves Grey seal (Berwickshire and North Northumberland Coast SAC) Eutrophication (habitats) Disturbance (grey seals) Eutrophication from sewage discharges - no effect as STW is at southern end of SAC and longshore drift is southwards, away from it.
-Disturbance to seals - haul outs are in remote sites around Lindisfarne and so will not be affected by disturbance arising from coastal recreation therefore this can be screened out.
-Populations of Annex 1 species of European importance: Arctic tern Sandwich tern Common tern Roseate tern An internationally important seabird assemblage of over 20,000 individuals (Coquet Island SPA) human disturbance Coquet Island is not accessible to visitors and no impacts are likely and so this can be screened out.